 Land Acknowledgment - full length for management plan, website etc

-Andrews Community Forest resides within N’Dakinna, the historic home of the Western Abenaki People, who have a unique connection to this land and were its traditional stewards for millennia.
+Andrews Community Forest is located within N’Dakinna, the historic home of the Western Abenaki People, who have a unique connection to this land and were its traditional stewards for millennia.
 For many generations before the European colonists arrived, the Abenaki harvested

 animals, nuts, plants, berries, fiber, and timber in these forests, without degrading their ecological health.
 The Indigenous People who preceded the colonists created an extensive system of trails throughout the Green Mountains that attest to the extended relationships

 between the Abenaki and other tribes, who also used these forests, and who took refuge here as the settlers drove them from their homes in the south.

 We acknowledge that we have access to this land because it was stolen and that our ability to make decisions about its management rests on this historic theft.
 The Andrews Community Forest therefore restores the Abenaki rights to use this land in perpetuity, and welcomes the Nulhegan as a partner in our forest management.
-We aim to honor and respect the Abenaki through responsible forest management and sustainable land use; to develop our management practices in a way that is respectful and makes use of traditional ecological knowledge, with the goal of fostering a healthy forest community and restoring a healthy balance between our needs and the needs of the nonhuman people of the forest.
-We say their name to remind us the Abenaki are the Original People of the Dawnland, N’Dakinna; out of respect for their culture and special relationship to the land; and to acknowledge their historic and ongoing contributions to our community.
+We aim to honor and respect the Abenaki through responsible forest management and sustainable land use.
+Therefore, we commit to management practices that respect and incorporate traditional ecological knowledge, foster a healthy forest community, and restore a healthy balance between our needs and the needs of the nonhuman people of the forest.
+We say their name to remind us that the Abenaki are the Original People of the Dawnland, N’Dakinna, out of respect for their culture and special relationship to the land, and to acknowledge their historic and ongoing contributions to our community.

 Shorter Acknowledgement to appear on kiosk, access points, trail maps, etc

-Alexis - please add draft statement.
+Andrews Community Forest is located within N’Dakinna, the unceded historic home of the Western Abenaki People, who have a unique connection to this land and were its traditional stewards for millennia.
+The trails are given Abenaki names of animals, plants and features important to their culture.

 Part 2: Indigenous Land Use Agreement